biocore/emperor/doc/source/index.rst

 Citing Emperor
 ==============

-Remember to cite Emperor If you use it in any published research, please include the following citation:
+Remember to cite Emperor if you use it in any published research, please include the following citation:

 .. note::